NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Semantic Understanding and Artifact Detection

 \section{Semantic Understanding and Artifact Detection}

 Semantic understanding of the environment and detecting objects of interest and artifacts are important capabilities to enable higher levels of robotic autonomy in unknown environments.
 Semantic mapping and artifact detection are among the main components of the NeBula autonomy framework.
 This section discusses NeBula’s solution for detecting, localizing, and visualizing objects of interest on heterogeneous robots with different sensor configurations.
-Here, we focus on both \emph{(i)} static objects, with clear visual, thermal, or depth signature, and \emph{(ii)} spatially-diffused phenomena such as gas propagation and WiFi signal.
+Here, we focus on both (\emph{i}) static objects, with clear visual, thermal, or depth signature, and (\emph{ii}) spatially-diffused phenomena such as gas propagation and WiFi signal.
 The pipeline is explained in detail in~\cite{artifact2020}, with a summary and recent extensions detailed here.

-\pr{Requirements} The object detection system needs to \emph{(i)} make detections in real-time across multiple sensor modalities; \emph{(ii)} permit high-accuracy localization; and \emph{(iii)} apply filtering to present the most likely detection candidates to the mission supervisor (when a communication link is established). \emph{(iv)} adjust the sensor configuration based on the detection and localization confidence.
-While the method presented in this section is general, in the context of the DARPA Subterranean challenge, we focus on a set of predefined object types including gas sources (e.g., CO\textsubscript{2} source) and man-made objects such as fire extinguisher, drill, rope, helmet, survivor manikin, backpack, vent, and cell phone.
-Objects have one or multiple signatures: visual, thermal, depth, WiFi, audio, and chemical.
+\pr{Requirements} The object detection system needs to (\emph{i}) make detections in real-time across multiple sensor modalities; (\emph{ii}) permit high-accuracy localization; (\emph{iii}) adjust the sensor configuration based on the detection and localization confidence; and (\emph{iv}) apply filtering to present the most likely detection candidates to the mission supervisor (when a communication link is established).
+While the method presented in this section is general, in the context of the DARPA Subterranean challenge, we focus on a set of predefined object types including gas sources (e.g., CO\textsubscript{2} source) and man-made objects such as fire extinguisher, drill, rope, helmet, survivor manikin, backpack, vent, and cell phone\revv{~\cite{agrawalGroundUpDesign,darpaJFR}}.
+Object signatures exist in one or more modalities: visual, thermal, depth, WiFi, audio, and chemical.

 \pr{Architecture}